chrisdavidmills/rpi-school/python.md

 ### Some teacher's notes

 * When the tutorial starts to use indentation, the REPL starts to become annoying.
-At this point, use a Python file (in the REPL, do File > New File)
+At this point, use a Python file (in the REPL, do File > New File).
 * To save a file, do File > Save As... and then choose somewhere memorable to save your file, like the desktop.
-* To run your file, in the file window do Run > Run Module
+* To run your file, in the file window do Run > Run Module.
+* To exit out of a running program, press Ctrl + C.

 ### Simple if else example